Donald Clifford Ludington, Jr.

 1921 - 2005

-Clifford grew up in Florida and Tennessee, where he attended Southern Junior College, now Southern Adventist University, as a business major.
-While at SJC, he distinguished himself as a talented violinist who played in the Chattanooga Symphony Orchestra and also as an outstanding baseball player.
+He grew up in Florida and Tennessee, where he attended Southern Junior College, now Southern Adventist University, as a business major.
+While at SJC, he distinguished himself as a talented violinist who played in the Chattanooga Symphony Orchestra and an outstanding baseball player.

 He transferred to Emmanuel Missionary College, now Andrews University, where he continued to pursue study in business until drafted into the U.S. Army in 1942.
 He served as a medic until 1946, including eighteen months in the South Pacific.

-Upon his discharge he enrolled at Washington Missionary College, now Washington Adventist University, where he completed undergraduate study and then attended Loma Linda University Medical College, graduating in 1953.
+Upon his discharge, he enrolled at Washington Missionary College, now Washington Adventist University, where he completed undergraduate study and then attended Loma Linda University Medical College, graduating in 1953 as an orthopedic surgeon.
 After completing a residency in surgery, he established a clinic in a poor county in Tennessee.
-When he left a decade later, he had established a flourishing hospital, a seventy-member Adventist church, a church school, and a gymnasium.
+When he left a decade later, he had established a flourishing hospital and a seventy-member SDA church, a church school, and a gymnasium.

 After retirement he continued to be active, working for two and a half years in Thailand, where he served as medical director of the Mission Health Promotion Center, a branch of the Adventist hospital in Bangkok, and then in other medical and evangelistic efforts in overseas countries.
 Ludington was honored as Alumnus of the Year by Southern Adventist University in 1991.